Paul Ruff: Resistance work

-The High Commission of France in Africa, chaired by Admiral Darlan before becoming the French Civil and Military Command-in-Chief under the authority of General Giraud, enacts several further regulatory provisions successive discriminations in the recruitment of the French army, from 16 November 1942 to 15 March 1943, to continue to exclude active and reserve military Jews and Freemasons, by assigning them to "pioneer companies" in labor camps to the very harsh living conditions, in Chéraga, and in southern Algeria, (in Laghouat for the Aboulker or in El Meridj for Émile Atlan), or by sending them to the colonial troops, "so that they cannot take advantage en bloc thereafter the title of veterans, and not to prejudge their future status".
+The High Commission of France in Africa, chaired by Admiral Darlan before becoming the French Civil and Military Command-in-Chief under the authority of General Giraud, enacted several further regulatory provisions successive discriminations in the recruitment of the French army, from 16 November 1942 to 15 March 1943, to continue to exclude active and reserve military Jews and Freemasons, by assigning them to "pioneer companies" in labor camps to the very harsh living conditions, in Chéraga, and in southern Algeria, (in Laghouat for the Aboulker or in El Meridj for Émile Atlan), or by sending them to the colonial troops, "so that they cannot take advantage en bloc thereafter the title of veterans, and not to prejudge their future status".
 But these internment camps, from which some will escape to join the free corps and combat units, will be officially closed thereafter, on 28 April 1943.

 Paul Ruff, recalled on 22 December 1942, was assigned to the 1st Zouaves Regiment and sent to the Chéraga camp.
 He left on 28 March 1943, detached to the General Staff in the direction of Military Security, but "refusing to be an honorary Aryan".
 In early October 1943, he found his posting in the DCA, to the 16th Group of Ground Antiaircraft Forces.
-Promoted on 3 March 1944 by the French National Liberation Committee (Gaullist), temporary lieutenant, he embarked with his unit on 6 October 1944 from Mers el-Kébir for Marseille, went back to participate with the African Army in the Battle of Belfort from 16 to 27 November 1944, then on the Alsace Front until 14 December 1944.
+Promoted on 3 March 1944 by the French National Liberation Committee (Gaullist) to temporary lieutenant, he embarked with his unit on 6 October 1944 from Mers el-Kébir for Marseille, went back to participate with the African Army in the Battle of Belfort from 16 to 27 November 1944, then on the Alsace Front until 14 December 1944.

 He was then detached to the Atlantic Army on 14 April 1945, then in Marennes and La Rochelle until 30 April and in support of the Oléron landing on 1 May 1945, for the reduction of the Royan pocket, before being sent in July to the occupation troops in Germany and demobilized on 1 September 1945.